With Country, I am better, healthier, whole.

 12.

-Nigel has received generous funding from artsACT, Create NSW, and Creative Australia (formerly the Australia Council for the Arts).
+Nigel has received generous funding from artsACT, Create NSW, and Creative Australia.

 13.